CodingThrust/NumericTrainingCamp/1.tensor-networks/tutorial/tensornetwork.md

 5. The eigenvalues of the reduced density matrix are the squares of the Schmidt coefficients.

-### Entanglement entropy and the area law
 1. Schmidt decomposition
-2. Systems with area law, exponentially decaying entanglement entropy
+2. Systems with area law
 3. Compression: How does truncation error relate to the expectation value?
 ### Fidelity & expectation value
 1. Norm of the state